-Today's educators face a difficult tension: they must constantly reconsider the wisdom of traditional practice while giving fair consideration to new approaches.
+Today's educators face a difficult tension: they must constantly reconsider the wisdom of traditional practice while also considering new approaches.
 All learners need to have a clear understanding of how they will be assessed and then be shown models of excellence and rubrics that clarify how assessment will be conducted.
 Changing the traditional teacher-student interaction pattern with regard to the issue of assessment is no small task.
 SOE graduate students synthesize elements of traditional and new assessment techniques into coherent effective assessment strategies that advance the continuous intellectual, social, and physical development of the learner.
 Assessment includes student assessment and self-assessment.
+An emphasis on uses of assessment data in K-12 schools assists educators in evaluating instruction and incorporating new pedagogies to address identified needs.